thanhn9/geocity/README.rst

 4. make test
 5. make run

-Please refer to document apidoc.docx for API info.
+Please refer to document "apidoc.docx" for API info.

+For a UI to the Rest API calls, I think Postman did a good job.
+Can refer to https://www.getpostman.com/.
+At times, I used Python requests module and/or a browser will do, as these activities are mainly refered to the GET method.

 ---------------